antoine-morisseau/docker-gitlab-ci-multi-runner-rbenv/README.md

-# Docker image with gitlab-ci-multi-runner to run builds with ruby
+# Docker image with gitlab-ci-multi-runner to run builds with rbenv

-Docker image with gitlab-ci-multi-runner, which can run ruby builds.
-It uses [rbenv](https://github.com/sstephenson/rbenv) to manage ruby versions.
+Docker image with gitlab-ci-multi-runner, which can run ruby builds thanks to [rbenv](https://github.com/sstephenson/rbenv) integration.

 ## How to use